-Matt Tallman Assistant Coach 4th Season Catholic '97 In his fourth year as an assistant men's swimming and diving coach at Notre Dame, Matt Tallman already has left his mark on the Irish program.
-Serving as recruiting coordinator, he has landed the top three classes in Notre Dame history.
+Matt Tallman Assistant Coach 5th Season Catholic '97 In his fifth year as an assistant men's swimming and diving coach at Notre Dame, Matt Tallman already has left his mark on the Irish program.
+Serving as recruiting coordinator, he has landed the top four classes in Notre Dame history.
 Tallman joined the Irish staff shortly after the Notre Dame Athletic Department announced that all its sports would receive full funding.
 With increased scholarship aide, he has made the Irish competitive with the top programs in the nation on the recruiting front.
-The efforts of Tallman have paid dividends in the pool, as the Irish have broken 21 University records over the last three years, and the current squad -- considered the most-talented in school history -- promises to set further all-time bests.
-Tallman has been a key in the growth of the Irish program, and his first three seasons have seen a number of superlatives.
+The efforts of Tallman have paid dividends in the pool, as the Irish have broken 33 University records over the last four years, and the current squad - considered the most-talented in school history -- promises to set further all-time bests.
+Tallman helped guide the Irish to their first BIG EAST championship in program history in 2005.
+Notre Dame earned a meet-record 902.5 points in the conference meet to defeat Pittsburgh, the eight-time defending champion, by 275 points.
+That same year, Notre Dame sent its first swimmer, and second student-athlete ever, to the NCAA Swimming and Diving Championships as sophomore Tim Kegelman swam the 100-yard butterfly, 200-yard butterfly and the 200 IM at the national meet.
+In all, the 2004-05 campaign was the most successful in Fighting Irish history as the team posted a 10-2 dual-meet record, eclipsed 12 school records, claimed four individual BIG EAST titles, and entered the national rankings for the first time.
+Tallman has been a key in the growth of the Irish program, and his first four seasons have seen a number of superlatives.
 In his first campaign, Notre Dame matched the third-highest win total in the history of the program, ending up 11-3 in dual meets.
-After failing to win their own Notre Dame Invitational for the first time in four years the season prior to Tallman's arrival, that meet has seen three Irish victories, including an impressive 2003 performance that featured Notre Dame setting a meet record for points scored and claiming a 710-point triumph over a talented second-place Harvard team.
+After failing to win their own Notre Dame

+Invitational for the first time in four years the season prior to Tallman's arrival, that meet has seen three Irish victories, including an impressive 2003 performance that featured Notre Dame setting a meet record for points scored and claiming a 710-point triumph over a talented second-place Harvard team.
 The Irish have similarly been dominant in the Notre Dame/Dennis Stark Relays, setting eight of 11 meet records since Tallman's arrival.
-The 2003-04 season also featured the Irish posting their highest-ever point total in the BIG EAST Championships, en route to their first runner-up result in four years.

-Head Coach Tim Welsh on Matt Tallman ...
+The 2003-04 season also featured the Irish posting their highest-ever point total in the BIG EAST Championships to that point, en route to Head Coach Tim Welsh on Matt Tallman ...